|

 Although this is the first item on my list, it is usually considered the last resort.
 The main issue with nipple shields is weaning.
 If introduced too early or used too much, it can cause nipple confusion.

 The other downfall is intake and production.
-The lack of nipple stimulation can lower milk production over time.
+The lack of skin-to-skin stimulation can lower milk production over time.
 You can see why this might be problematic, since milk production can suffer because of the tongue tie.

 RELATED POST: The Best Nipple Shields for Breastfeeding Moms

-2: Use of Plenty of Nipple Butter
+Use of Plenty of Nipple Butter

 Breastfeeding a tongue tied baby is usually accompanied with raw, abused nipples.
 Even after you’ve opted for a frenectomy, you might experience discomfort for a few weeks (sometimes months) afterwards.
 Other moms find that the pain is alleviated immediately after the procedure.